stuntguy3000/GameCore/README.md

 GameCore
 =========

-A simple to use API containing everything you need to create a Bukkit Minigame.
+A simple to use API containing the essentials for creating Bukkit Minigames.

 **[Developed under the MIT Lisence (Click here for more Information)]**